nixlim/CV-1/README.md

 #### Communication

-Besides coding, I pride myself in my communication abilities.
+I pride myself in my communication abilities.
 I have demonstrated experience in varied written and verbal communications, and am not afraid to have difficult conversations.

 - I have written professional communications for audiences from the general public to Government Ministers, ensuring all communication was efficient, prompt, complete and accurate to ensure understanding and retention of content.
 - I maintained a public-facing website for Public Transport Victoria (PTV).